codess-aus/DP-200/README.md

 You should use Gremlin API because it is based on the Apache TinkerPop graph database standard and meets the solution's requirements.

+Eventual consistency level.
+This is the lowest consistency level available and will result in as little latency as possible, without the guarantee of reading operations using the latest committed write.

+Azure Cosmos DB has five levels of data consistency options:
+• Strong
+• Bounded staleness
+• Session
+• Consistent prefix
+• Eventual

+Higher consistency levels guarantee that the latest committed write was read by the application, but you have a performance tradeoff of a few milliseconds using a higher consistency level.